 Center for Consumer Information & Insurance Oversight: Charged with helping implement many reforms of the Affordable Care Act.
 CCIIO oversees the implementation of the provisions related to private health insurance.
 In particular, CCIIO is working with states to establish new Health Insurance Marketplaces.

-Food & Drug Administration: FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices; and by ensuring the safety of our nation's food supply, cosmetics, and products that emit radiation.
+Food & Drug Administration: FDA is an agency within the Department of Health & Human Services and is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices; and by ensuring the safety of our nation's food supply, cosmetics, and products that emit radiation.
 FDA also has responsibility for regulating the manufacturing, marketing, and distribution of tobacco products to protect the public health and to reduce tobacco use by minors.

 Health Resources & Services Administration: Primary Federal agency for improving health care to people who are geographically isolated, economically or medically vulnerable.
 Helps those in need of high quality primary health care, people living with HIV/AIDS, pregnant women and mothers.
 Supports the training of health professionals, the distribution of providers to areas where they are needed most and improvements in health care delivery.
 Oversees organ, bone marrow and cord blood donation.
 Compensates individuals harmed by vaccination, and maintains databases that protect against health care malpractice, waste, fraud and abuse.